chatty/chatty/assets-bundle/readme-bundle.txt

 This is a bundled version of Chatty, which includes:

-* The Chatty program (Chatty.jar), the original readme.txt and other original Chatty files in the `app` subdirectory
+* The Chatty program (Chatty.jar) and related files in the `app` directory
-* A private Java Runtime Environment (Java 1.8.0_201, 32bit) in the `runtime` subdirectory, which is used to run Chatty without having to have Java installed on the system
+* The Chatty.exe that uses the private Java Runtime in the `runtime` directory to launch Chatty
 * Some additional fallback fonts
-* The Chatty.exe and some helper libraries to launch Chatty

 Advantages
 ----------